 I first empathised with Stone Age man (and woman) when I designed and built my own house by the Thames in the 1980s.
 The satisfaction of protecting your family from the elements and putting a roof over their heads with your own hands cannot be beaten.
-So the chance to volunteer to help a team build a replica Neolithic longhouse was too good to miss – especially as along the project you meet such interesting and fascinating individuals, all with different skills.
-Our leader Luke Winter encourages so many questions about ancient techniques.
+So, the chance to volunteer to help a team build a replica Neolithic longhouse was too good to miss – especially as along the project you meet such interesting and fascinating individuals, all with different skills.
+Our leader Luke Winter encouraged so many questions about ancient techniques.
 As well as new skills and knowledge most of us have developed friendships.

-Over two years we have spent approximately one week per month (with hours to suit individuals) at La Hougue Bie.
+Over three years we have spent approximately one week per month (with hours to suit individuals) at La Hougue Bie.
 Based on sound historical and archaeological evidence we try to replicate methods employed in Neolithic times.
 It’s amazing that a sharpened cow’s bone can cut a groove one inch deep in solid oak timber almost as quickly as with a steel chisel.
 This has to be seen to be believed!
 Using wooden wedges will split a mature oak tree trunk into planks one foot wide and two inches thick.
 I have also witnessed team members using stinging nettles to make rope, and even cloth, and have experienced bending a willow stick around my finger before binding rafters together with a rose knot.
 So many ancient technologies often forgotten…

 My volunteering includes being a Site Guide, taking small groups around Hamptonne and explaining its history, and a Visitor Host welcoming and helping visitors at West Park ferry kiosk and Elizabeth Castle.
 Apart from the benefit of good exercise, walking around I now see Jersey in a different light, meeting tourists who appreciate our lovely Island.
 It’s great to feel part of the Jersey Heritage team, meeting and interacting with staff e.g. the ferry crew and Living History re-enactors including Gunners and 1781 Militia guys and girls, and other volunteer Guides – all with amazing interests and depth of knowledge.